School of Social and Political Science

 The main focus of my research is human freedom and its relationship to social power.
 Most recently, I have been developing a socialist republican approach to the problem of economic domination.
 This builds on my earlier work on freedom and power in the legal regulation of disability.

-As well as publishing in political theory, I have also written on topics in social philosophy, metaethics, the history of moral thought, philosophy of religion, medical ethics, and the study of autonomy.
-In future research, I plan to investigate conceptions of slavery in socialist, feminist, and black radical thought.
+As well as publishing in political theory, I have also written on topics in social philosophy, feminism, metaethics, the history of moral and political thought, philosophy of religion, medical ethics, and the study of autonomy.

 Background

-At Edinburgh, I lead courses on Freedom and Slavery in Political Thought and War and Justice, as well as lecturing on Political Thinkers.
-Currently, I convene the Political Theory Research Group and act as Associate Director of the CRITIQUE Centre.
+At Edinburgh, I lead courses on Freedom and Slavery in Political Thought and Political Thinkers.
+Currently, I am Co-Director of the CRITIQUE Centre for Ethics and Critical Thought.
 For the next few years, I am also the external examiner on a cluster of philosophy and PPE undergraduate programmes at the University of Swansea.

 Staff Hours and Guidance